Rupert Klein, Jobst Heitzig, Markus Brill

 As a baseline, such a formalization should account for ethical evaluations of the uncertain consequences of possible and actual actions of agents.
 In order to avoid a so-called “diffusion of responsibility”, a proper theory must distinguish probabilistic uncertainty with known probabilities from uncertainty due to others agents’ unknown decisions by free will, and from other forms of uncertainty, e.g. when only probability intervals are given, as in the reports by the IPCC.

-In approaching this challenge, the project builds on preliminary work on the formalization of ‘vulnerability’ and ‘resilience’ in the context of climate change, a very sketch of a “theory of responsibility”, and approaches to enhance game-theoretic models with relevant features ignored by classical models.
+In approaching this challenge, the project builds on preliminary work on the formalization of ‘vulnerability’ and ‘resilience’ in the context of climate change, and proposes to enhance the aforementioned game-theoretic responsibility models with a broader view of causation applicable here.

-Assessment of the degree of ex-post responsibility in an example situation discussed in the moral philosophy literature.
+Assessment of the degree of backwards-looking responsibility in an example situation discussed in the moral philosophy literature.
 A robber (1) has stabbed a victim, knowing that a doctor (2) would administer either a negligent or a regular treatment, leading to different probabilities of survival (★).
-In one variant of the responsibility measure, the robber is assigned 50% “counterfactual ex-post” responsibility for the victim’s possible death, which is the difference between the worst-case probability of death in the two branches of the extensive-form tree that the robber could choose from.
-This is even though the victim lived (a case of moral luck for the robber) and even though the doctor actually chose the regular treatment (which the robber was not allowed to count on however).
+In one variant of the responsibility measure, the robber is assigned 50% “counterfactual” responsibility for the victim’s possible death, which is the difference between the worst-case probability of death in the two branches of the extensive-form tree that the robber could choose from.
+This is even though the victim lived as the doctor actually chose the regular treatment.
+This constitutes a case of moral luck for the robber, which, however, we argue they were not allowed to count on.
 Other variants come to different assessments since they treat the unquantifiable uncertainty of what the doctor would do in a different way.

 We then designed several first candidate versions of measures of responsibility aiming to fulfill as many of these boundary conditions and axioms, and applied them to a number of exemplary situations, mainly from social choice theory.
 A first publication on this in currently in revision .